 Can It Be Vacuumed?

 Yes and no. High-suction vacuums, like my cordless Dyson and Shark hardwood floor attachment, just pulled up the rug off the slip mat and the floor, which created another problem instead of solving one.
-But in the standard, upright brushroll mode my Shark Rotator vacuum worked just fine on the rug.
+But my standard upright Shark Rotator vacuum worked just fine on the rug.
 My robot vacuum also had no problem rolling over the thinner rug style.
 The fact that I can't run my stick vacuum over Ruggable rugs is a major downside for me.
 I deal with dirt, crumbs and dog hair more frequently than spills, so for my lifestyle, Ruggable wasn't a perfect fit as an area rug.

 With all the different designs Ruggable has, I love that I’ll be able to keep the rug pads and just buy new rug covers in the same sizes.

 Laura James, Editor

 Our editors were really impressed with how easily Ruggable rugs came up and fit into our washing machines.
 We had no issues getting out stains, and loved how lightweight they were.
 The rugs feel super-soft underfoot, not too thin.
 We loved the print options and price points, too.